Reference · Terminal

 Providers

 Pick with --provider; override model, base URL, or API key env var as needed.
+Every provider runs the agent loop with tool calls by default.

 ProviderEnv varDefault modelTools?

-claude (default)ANTHROPIC_API_KEYSDK default
+claude (default)ANTHROPIC_API_KEYSDK default (Sonnet)

 openaiOPENAI_API_KEYgpt-4o-mini